 Diet | Herbivore |

 The silver dollar is probably the only herbivorous fish on this list.
-These hardy fish are so easy to care for and don’t ask much once their tank requirements are met.
+These hardy fish are easy to care for and don’t ask much once their tank requirements are met.

-They are fairly active, and very calm fish that can socialize with a long list of fish.
+They are fairly active and very calm fish that can socialize with a long list of fish.
 The compatibility of this fish makes it an ideal choice to keep in the community tank.

 But you have to make sure the lid is always closed so that your silver dollar doesn’t jump out of the tank.

-The ideal tank mates for these fish include bristlenose, clown plecos, kuhli loaches, cory catfish, and few cichlids like Oscar fish, red empress, etc.
+The ideal tank mates for these fish include bristlenose, clown plecos, kuhli loaches, cory catfish, and cichlids like Oscar fish, red empress, etc.

 You need to avoid very small fish like neon tetras as they can be mistakenly eaten by these silver dollars.